A valuable feed product based on beet fibres

 Dried pulp pellets are an important component in the production of compound feed.
 It can also be fed directly to cows, sheep and other animal species.

-Some of the beet pulp is mixed with sugar beet molasses before drying.
-The molasses contains the sugar that is bound within the syrup and can therefore not be directly extracted in crystalline form.
+Most of the beet pulp is mixed with sugar beet molasses before drying.
+Molasses contains the sugar that is bound within the syrup and can therefore not be directly extracted in crystalline form.
 This sugar is very easily digestible.

 It represents an important additional energy source for monogastric animals.
 Ruminants benefit from the molasses, particularly because the sugar becomes rapidly available in the rumen.
 This sugar is lacking in many other animal feeds, especially those made from silage.

-Storage should take place in conditions with a relative air humidity of <65%.
-Only store this product in locations with adequate insulation and appropriate ventilation systems/equipment to ensure that the product remains safe.
-Dried sugar beet pulp with molasses can be stored for several months under optimal storage conditions.
+Storage should take place in conditions with a relative humidity of no more than 65 %.
+Only store this product in locations with adequate insulation and appropriate ventilation to ensure that the product remains undamaged.
+Dried sugar beet pulp with molasses can be stored for several months under optimal storage conditions